-If you don't like the clip-in point half-way up the tube, you can simply pull the hose off the bottom attachment point, remove the mid-clip-in hardware, and reattach the tube to the bottom of the bladder.
+If you don't like the clip-in point halfway up the tube, you can simply pull the hose off the bottom attachment point, remove the mid-clip-in hardware, and reattach the tube to the bottom of the bladder.
 We haven't found any other bladder that offers this type of clip-in versatility.
-We really appreciated this when we wanted a little less hose (it's very long) and wanted to reduce weight on a longer trail run.
+We really appreciate this when we wanted a little less hose (it's very long) and wanted to reduce weight on a longer trail run.

 Another consideration is how easy it is to load into a backpack.
-Given that the material is more rigid and there is a center baffle in the center, it holds it shape well, doing better than most bladders tested.
+Given that the material is more rigid and there is a center baffle in the center, it holds its shape well, doing better than most bladders tested.
 As a result, it can easily be loaded into an empty backpack or running bladder.
 Unfortunately, it has a wide profile, making it so that it doesn't work with some narrow hydration backpack sleeves.

 Ease of Care

+Caring for this bladder is easy.
+Many of the tube components completely disconnect, and the plastic used does not promote bacterial growth.
 While running, mountain biking, and backpacking, we've learned that this system is pretty simple to care for.
 The tubes all disconnect from the hardware and their attachment points, allowing you to access all the different areas for cleaning with a brush if necessary.

 The bite valve can easily be taken apart and put into a cleaning solution to ensure bacterial growth does not ensue.
 The reservoir itself has a semi-rigid baffle in the center that prevents the two sides of the plastic from collapsing on each other when empty.
 This helps to promote airflow throughout the bag.
-The opening is hard to keep open, but we felt that by simply placing a pair of tongs at the opening did a good job to help with the drying out process.
+The opening is hard to keep open, but we felt that simply placing a pair of tongs at the opening did a good job to help with the drying out process.

 Ease of Filling